Clinical Services

 Catholic Charities partners with the Syracuse City School District to operate Pre-K programs throughout the city for children who are residents of the City of Syracuse.
 Classes fill up early and there is often a waiting list; parents are encouraged to register early.

-Locations: North McBride Street, Hawley Avenue, Seymour Street, Park Street, Grant School
+Locations: North McBride Street, Hawley Avenue, Seymour Street, Park Street and Grant Boulevard

 Parent Education Programs